|A different view of prayer

 Gratitude and Forgiveness

 When we pray formally to God, whether it is in a sacred building/place or not, asking for anything seems superfluous because life is as it is.
-It is like a great supertanker moving slowly and inexorably in a particular direction that cannot react quickly to any change of heading.
+It is like a great super-tanker moving slowly and inexorably in a particular direction that cannot react quickly to any change of heading.
 Smaller, more frequent changes are needed to gradually reset the general direction.
 So it seems to me that our prayers would be better placed firstly on gratitude for the experiences and events that bring us joy, happiness and loving relationships; secondly, prayers can help us in forgiving ourselves and others for our less than loving thoughts and actions towards ourselves and others.

 Simply, saying thank you throughout the day for each thing that brings us joy, or even the slightest warm feeling, is a way of making life much more bearable, not to say wonderful.
-This does not have to be a formal prayer; just saying 'Thank you' and directing that in our minds to the oneness, God, the universe or whatever makes us comfortable is sufficient.
+This does not have to be a formal prayer; just saying 'Thank you' and directing that in our minds to the oneness, God, Great Spirit, Allah, the universe or whatever makes us comfortable is sufficient.

 The more difficult task is to forgive all other souls throughout the day for whatever they have done that has hurt, angered or produced any negative emotion in us.
 Forgiving everyone as quickly as possible keeps the loving, positive energy circulating so that it can counteract any misunderstandings or aggression within our circle of souls, and this also impacts on ourselves as part of the oneness.
 Whatever we do to others we are also doing to ourselves, as we can see when we feel badly about the way we have treated someone.
 Forgiving ourselves for any behaviour we know was not worthy of us is also good for our development and again increases the loving and positive atmosphere around us so that it is easier to forgive others for whatever they do.

 This is not to say that we are excusing our behaviour or others' behaviour; we are simply acknowledging that we are all part of the oneness and that we are all whole and innocent children of God at our essence.
 This world we have created brings out the worst and the best in us; we just have to work towards the best forming a much larger part than the worst.
-We are all acting out the roles we agreed before we came here so that we can learn how to be more loving and forgiving.
+We are all acting out the roles we agreed to before we came here so that we can learn how to be more loving and forgiving.

 Our earthly selves

-What we are is not who we 'see' in the mirror; we are all here playing roles so that we can learn from one another.
-Spending time creating a persona for ourselves is just an earthly idea; in reality, we are powerful spiritual beings having a brief material experience.
+What we are is not what we 'see' in the mirror; we are all here playing roles so that we can learn from one another.
+Spending time creating a persona for ourselves is just an earthly idea; in reality, we are powerful spiritual beings having a brief earthly experience.
 Apart from the learning and development that this brings us, everything else is just so much nonsense that means nothing.